qbjl/Kernel-Magic/README.md

 | MIDI (Made by RokCoder) |         |
 | Data Fencing            | SYSHELP |

+The commands --send and --find will be deleted as the coding language will have variable manipulation.

 ## Conclusion

 Thanks for checking out Kernel Magic!
 Please report any issues if necessary.

+Helping is greatly appreciated.